Night Splint vs Strassburg Sock 2026: Best for Heel Pain

 The Bottom Line

 For most plantar fasciitis patients dealing with morning heel pain, the Strassburg Sock is our first-line recommendation because its higher compliance rate means more patients actually complete treatment.
-Pair it with PowerStep Pinnacle insoles during the day, Doctor Hoy’s gel for topical relief, and DASS compression socks for work hours — and you have a comprehensive 24-hour fascia management system.
+Pair it with PowerStep Pinnacle insoles during the day and Doctor Hoy’s gel for topical relief — and you have a thorough 24-hour fascia management system.
 Reserve rigid night splints for severe cases, Achilles involvement, or when the Strassburg Sock alone isn’t producing results after 4-6 weeks.
 If home treatment doesn’t resolve your pain within 6-8 weeks, schedule a podiatrist evaluation — there may be a structural issue that over-the-counter solutions can’t address.

 Sources